 - 1/4 cup granulated sugar

 - 16 ounces (2 packages) cream cheese, room temperature

 - 2 eggs

-- 1 c rainbow sprinkles plus extra for garnish
+- 1 cup rainbow sprinkles, plus extra for garnish

-Beat cream cheese, sugar and vanilla in stand mixer until well blended.
+Beat cream cheese, sugar and vanilla in stand mixer until well blended, 3-5 minutes.

-Run knife around rim of pan to loosen cake; cool before removing rim.
+Run knife around rim of pan to loosen cake then chill.
+Make sure it is cool before removing rim.
 Refrigerate until ready to serve.